EU watchdog to aid insurers' infrastructure investment

 - explore possible criteria for a new class of long-term, high quality infrastructure assets, such as standardization and transparency.

-- analyze the prudential treatment of the infrastructure investment risks within Solvency II, the set of risk capital rules for the insurance sector due to take effect in 2016.
+- analyse the prudential treatment of the infrastructure investment risks within Solvency II, the set of risk capital rules for the insurance sector due to take effect in 2016.

 Industry lobby Insurance Europe on Wednesday said that further changes to Solvency II were needed for insurers to be able to make long-term investments, including infrastructure.